-Sometimes I have to laugh at the text conversations Antonio and I have…I mean really, they’re quite romantic:
+Sometimes I have to laugh at the text conversations the boyfriend and I have…I mean really, they’re quite romantic:

 Me: Morning!
 Hope your day is going well, how does Rio’s poop look?

 Me: Oh, well that’s a good sign!
 Let me know how it looks when he does go.